akeneo/pim-community-standard/README.md

 Requirements
 ------------

-Akeneo PIM requires PHP 5.3.3 or above and MySQL 5.1 or above.
+ - PHP 5.3.3 or above
+ - PHP Modules:
+    - php5-curl
+    - php5-gd
+    - php5-intl
+    - php5-mysql
+ - a PHP opcode cache (Akeneo is tested mainly with APC)
+ - MySQL 5.1 or above
+ - Apache mod rewrite enabled

 Akene PIM is based on Symfony 2, Doctrine 2 and Oro Platform [OroPlatform][3].
 These dependencies will be installed automatically with [Composer][2].